 They could.
 But why use billions of taxpayer dollars to force the market to give consumers something “dramatically higher than [the] average subscriber needs” and foreclose innovation and adoption?

 Cutting to the chase – combating COVID, bridging digital divides or boosting U.S. tech leadership depends little on whether one particular technology or another is available.
 The speed war hype and all the pressure points behind it are designed merely to have the government pick up the tab for bets the special interests won’t take themselves.
-And those bets are risky because no one wants to pay for the technology now and may not for years to come, if at all.
+And those bets are risky.

 But there is another path: One that recognizes consumer needs and provides stepping stones that evolve with how consumers actually use the internet.